|1500 Metres||3:40.8||24 APR 2004|

 Manager: Enrico Dionisi

 Ezekiel Kemboi can justifiably lay claim to being the best steeplechaser of all time.
-With two Olympic gold medals, three World titles as well as a Commonwealth and All Africa Games titles, he certainly is the most decorated.
+With two Olympic gold medals, four World titles, a Commonwealth gold as well as an All Africa Games crown, he certainly is the most decorated.

 However, during his illustrious career, Kemboi has courted fame and infamy almost in equal measure.

-Whether it is his ‘Emily Chepchumba’ dance at the Daegu World Championships, his hurdling celebration when he won his maiden Steeplechase title in Berlin or his bold declaration, “If I don’t win gold, I will never come back to Kenya,” ahead of the Beijing Olympics, Kemboi is a media darling and the consummate showman.
+Whether it is his ‘Emily Chepchumba’ dance at the Daegu World Championships or his hurdling celebration when he won his maiden steeplechase title in Berlin, Kemboi is a media darling and the consummate showman.

 The fame: Thus far in his career, Kemboi has won two Olympic gold medals, three World Championship crowns, three World silver medals, an All Africa Games title, a Commonwealth Games title, and an African Junior Championship crown.